Kinoma/SourceDocumentation/kinomajs_documentation_writer’s_guide.md

 ---

-##3	About the KinomaJS Documents
+##About the KinomaJS Documents
 The KinomaJS documentation suite consists of a tightly interwoven set of documents, and it’s important to know the connections between them.
-The documents in the KinomaJS suite started out as the KPR Development Notes, documents describing KinomaXML (then called KPR Markup) and KPR Touch, and other miscellaneous documents.
+The documents in the KinomaJS suite started out as the KPR Development Notes, documents describing KinomaJS XML (then called KPR Markup) and KPR Touch, and other miscellaneous documents.
 These got reshuffled and renamed into the following:

 * *KinomaJS Overview* — This document provides information that developers need to know regardless of which KinomaJS development path they choose.
 It contains only conceptual and overview information, with examples to help orient the developer; it does not include reference-type details.